Overview

 Botulinum toxin for squints

-Botulinum toxin (BTXA) is a chemical derived from bacteria (Clostridium botulinum).
+Botulinum toxin (BTXA) is a chemical that comes from bacteria (Clostridium botulinum).
 It is injected into the muscles around the eye to weaken them and change the eye position.
-BTXA has been used for squints for since 1979.
+BTXA has been used for squints since 1979.

 Benefits of having BTXA

 BTXA injections are useful in helping us to plan the surgical procedure that would give the best possible outcome for your eyes.
-Sometimes it is recommended as an alternative to squint surgery.
+Sometimes, it is recommended as another option to squint surgery.

-The advantage of BTXA is that it wears off, so if the treatment does give you troublesome double vision, it will not be permanent.
+The advantage of BTXA is that it wears off.
+This means that if the treatment does give you troublesome double vision, it will not be permanent.

-BTXA is most commonly used as a temporary treatment, but sometimes it can be used repeatedly instead of squint surgery if an operation on the muscles would be difficult.
-This might include patients:
+BTXA is most commonly used as a temporary treatment.
+However, it can sometimes be used repeatedly instead of squint surgery if an operation on the muscles would be difficult.
+This might apply if you:

-• whose condition might spontaneously change (so permanent surgery would not be advised)
+- your condition might spontaneously change (so permanent surgery would not be recommended)

-Sometimes we use BTXA in patients who cannot have a general anaesthetic but would still like their squint to be corrected.
+Sometimes, we use BTXA in people who cannot have a general anaesthetic but would still like their squint to be corrected.

 Risks of BTXA injections

-The treatment is safe and there is no risk of developing botulism poisoning.
+The treatment is safe and there is no risk of getting botulism poisoning.
 There is a small risk of an allergic reaction.
-Over 10,000 patients throughout the UK have been treated with no long-term side effects.
+Over 10,000 people throughout the UK have been treated with no long-term side effects.

 Side effects